+Unrecognized Recognized over a

+Compensation Cost weighted average period

-Unrecognized Compensation Co (in millions) Recognized over a weighted average ost period (years) Restricted Stock Unit and Performance Stock Unit Awards \$ 18 1 1.4
+(in millions) (years)

+Restricted Stock Unit and Performance Stock Unit Awards \$ 181 1.4

 Equity-Classified Awards

 Restricted Stock Share Awards

 Restricted stock share awards are awards of common stock that are granted to the members of our Board of Directors for their service, subject to restrictions on transfer and to a risk of forfeiture if the recipient is unaffiliated with us prior to the lapse of the restrictions.
 These awards vest over a one-year service period.
 There were nominal non-vested restricted stock share awards outstanding as of December 31, 2023.